daproclaima/dev-mern-eshop/README.md

 ### - 11 Feb 2021:
 Backend: admin part: create the createProduct and updateProduct endpoints and routes.
-Frontend: admin part: create constants, actions, reducers for creating products.
+Frontend: admin part: create constants, actions, reducers for creating and updating products.